bmao1/amia2021_demo/readme.md

 2. Prepare cTAKES server
 	- option 1, use demo server {server ip: 3.142.162.98:4000 , try 3.142.162.98:8080 if your firewall blocked the default server}.
 		The server is available Nov 1-3, 2021 for AMIA demo use only.
-This host:port should replace the localhost:8080 in the url variable in the file ctakes_rest.py (line 75).
+This host:port should replace the localhost:8080 in the url variable in the file ctakes_rest.py (line 75) in the NLP_to_FHIR repo (step 3).
 	- option 2, install you own server in localhost (require ~4G memory and ~12G storage).
 		Register at UMLS (https://www.nlm.nih.gov/research/umls/index.html).
 Obtain API key after registration.
 		```bash